Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 2- Hydrate yourself.

-4- Spleen is an organ responsible for the production of red blood cells, nourish the spleen with a proper diet like squash, pumpkin and all bright orange-coloured foods.
+4- The spleen is an organ responsible for the production of red blood cells, nourish the spleen with a proper diet like squash, pumpkin and all bright orange-coloured foods.

 5- If you are emotionally strained and struggle with forgiveness, anger, or have chronic anxiety, these things will deplete and fatigue your spleen and liver.
 So, make sure you schedule time for relaxation.
 Try to recharge your body by relieving stress.